 Our Approach to COVID-19

-Revamped many of our booking policies to be as flexible as possible
+Revamped our booking policies to be as flexible as possible

-Challenged ourselves to go above those guidelines by creating our own community guidelines to help safeguard our community
+Challenged ourselves to go above and beyond local and global recommendations by creating our own guidelines to safeguard our community.

 We have partnered with International SOS to have up-to-date health and safety information and assistance with medical needs, 24/7 around the globe.
 We also have a recommended list of hospitals and local clinics for COVID testing or medical care in every destination and may have access to healthcare professionals on-site in some cases.
 If a Remote Year program participant is suspected to have contracted COVID-19, our program staff and management team will work together to coordinate support for the individual and community to help minimize any impact for all concerned.
 Please see details below in the FAQ section.

 Do I have to be vaccinated to travel with Remote Year?